 Three.
 Maximizing productivity requires secure, longterm, committed investment, in education, training, research and development, in the tools and machinery of industry, and in the nations infrastructure.

 Four.
-An accepted, top-to-bottom system of remuneration, price and profit evaluation creates a condition of social and monetary stability, a foundation on which economic expansion can be maximized without inflation.
+An inclusive, nation-wide, top-to-bottom system of remuneration, price and profit evaluation creates a foundation of true social justice and monetary stability.

 A powerful combination which cannot fail to give us the widely shared prosperity of which we are surely capable and which would so enrich all our lives.